Yorkshire Junior/Youth Constitution 2017

 27.15 Once dates have been confirmed for cup finals those dates shall not be changed.

-27.16 The General Secretary shall appoint the referees and confirm kick off times for Challenge and Continuation cup finals.
+27.16 The League Management shall appoint the referees and confirm kick off times for Challenge and Continuation cup finals.

 27.17 If there is any clash between the shirt colours, then the home team shall be required to change its colours.
 This should be ascertained when confirming fixtures.

-27.18 The League will provide up to 17 trophies per team for league winners and cup finalists.
+27.18 The League will provide trophies for league winners and cup finalists.

-27.19 All cup trophies must be returned to the General Secretary by the April Delegates' meeting and league by the October delegates.
+27.19 All Cup and League trophies must be returned to the General Secretary by/at the October Delegates meeting.
+Cups will be re-presented at the Presentation Day Dinner and must then be returned again by/at the May Delegates Meeting.
 Non return will result in a £20 fine per trophy.
 Cups/trophies/shields must be returned to the League in their original condition.
 Failure to do so will result in the Member Club incurring the full cost of cleaning, repair or replacement.

 28.1 The Disciplinary Committee shall be appointed by the Board and shall consist of a panel of not less than 6 members.